marcinduma/LABDCN-2542/docs/ndo-tenant.md

 # Nexus Dasboard Orchestrator Tenant configuration

-In this section we will configure our first Tenant, stretched between Azure and AWS.
-As Cloud Network Controller will be used for configuration, we need to make sure that CNC has privillages to make configuration changes in cloud providers.
-Will learn how to do it and when we need it.
+In this section you will configure your first Tenant, stretched between AWS and onprem.

 Following diagram shows what is to about to be configured.

 <img src="https://raw.githubusercontent.com/marcinduma/LABDCN-2542/master/images/image49a.png" width = 800>

 ## Tenant Creation on NDO

+!!!Info
+	Configuration will be fully deployed from ***Nexus Dashboard Orchestrator***.
+All activities - except AWS Trust - will be done at NDO GUI.

 On the Left navigation page click **"Application Management" -> "Tenant"** and then **"Add Tenant"**